VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek1/step1.md

 Variables are containers for storing data values.
 You can store any value in a variable, then use it or change its value later on in the program.
 We can also print out the variables using `print()`.

 You can store different types of data in variables as shown below.
 Text is stored as strings, numbers can be stored as integers (whole numbers) or floats (decimals).
-There is also boonleans that act as a true/false and can only store these values.
+There is also booleans that act as a true/false and can only store these values.
 ![DataTypes](./assets/data-types.png)

 ```